paulscherrerinstitute/tomorec/README.md

 ```

 This download will take some time as the total size is about 16 GB and there
 are more than 2000 files.
-In a recent attempt it took ~6 hours -  though
+In a recent attempt it took about 50 minutes -
-connection speeds will vary.
-If the connection is interrupted, repeat the
+though connection speeds will vary.
+If the connection is interrupted, repeat
-command and only missing files will be downloaded.
+the command and only missing files will be downloaded.

 # CREATE TOMOREC KERNEL